 Today during the @LucaraDiamond presentation of the 1.174-carat diamond, I made an announcement that HB Antwerp has offered to house in 🇧🇪Belgium, pic.twitter.com/zcaPwQQJgT

 A mining company in Botswana has announced the unearthing of a 1,174-carat diamond.
 It’s the second unveiling of a huge diamond discovery in the country in a month.
-The latest diamond was discovered on June 12 by Canadian diamond firm, Lucara and presented to the Batswana in the capital, Gaborone, on Wednesday.
-The company’s managing director Naseem Lahri told the media that this was the world’s third largest diamond.
+The latest diamond was discovered on June 12 by Canadian diamond firm, Lucara and presented to the Botswana President in the capital, Gaborone, on Wednesday.
+The company’s managing director Naseem Lahri told the media that this was the world’s third-largest diamond.

 Last month, a diamond believed at the time to be the third largest – weighing 1,098 carats – was shown to President Mokgweetsi Masisi after the diamond firm, Debswana, unearthed it on June 1.

-5. Sergio Ramos: Former Real Madrid defender joins Paris St-Germain on two-year deal
+5. Sergio Ramos: Former Real Madrid defender joins Paris St-Germain on a two-year deal

 Paris St-Germain have signed Sergio Ramos on a two-year deal following the defender’s departure from Real Madrid.
 Ramos, 35, left Madrid after 16 years when his contract expired at the end of June.
 Spain’s most-capped player won five La Liga titles and four Champions League medals with Real.
 “I am very happy to join Paris St-Germain,” Ramos said.
 “This is a big change in my life, a new challenge and it’s a day I will never forget.”